-This edition of the Code of Conduct was agreed by MRS to be operative from November 2022.
+This edition of the Code of Conduct was agreed by MRS to be operative from 15 May 2023.
 It is a fully revised version of a self-regulatory Code first adopted on 5 November 1954.

 All MRS Members must comply with this Code.
-It applies to all Members, Company Partners and those retained by them.
+It applies to all Members, Accredited Company Partners and those retained by them.

-MRS Company Partner organisations are required to take action to ensure that all individuals employed or engaged by them (whether MRS members or not) comply with this Code as if they are MRS Members.
+MRS Accredited Company Partner organisations are required to take action to ensure that all individuals employed or engaged by them (whether MRS members or not) comply with this Code as if they are MRS Members.
 It applies to all Members irrespective of the sector or methodologies used.

-Members and Company Partners must ensure that they do not in any way restrict their ability to comply with the requirements of, and their obligations under, this Code, including co-operating with MRS in any investigations.
+Members and Accredited Company Partners must ensure that they do not in any way restrict their ability to comply with the requirements of, and their obligations under, this Code, including co-operating with MRS in any investigations.
 Members and Company Partners should be particularly mindful of this requirement when entering into contracts, including Non-Disclosure Agreements, with third parties.
-Failure to do so may be considered to bring discredit on the profession, MRS or its members, in breach of Rule 8 of this Code.